 The EUs ruling that Apple must pay the Irish tax authorities

 China used to call Russia its older brother.
 However, never again since the fall of …

 During this years G7 summit, Japan announced its vision of creating a LNG market to meet …

-Check out the 2013 list of Fortune Global 500s top 100 companies below, or browse all the companies, by alphabetical order, at the bottom of this article:
+Check out the 2013 list of the Fortune 500s top 100 companies below, or browse all the companies, by alphabetical order, at the bottom of this article:

 Nouriel Roubini, a.k.a.
 Doctor Doom, is chairman of Roubini Global Economics and professor of economics at New York Universitys Stern School of Business.
 Roubini has been consistently cited as one of the worlds top global thinkers.
 This year, he was voted as the most influential economist in the world by Forbes magazine.